 Residential Learning Communities

-Studies have also shown that these learning communities improve academic success and enhance student sense of belonging and ease transition to college.
-UNC students who participate in a Residential Learning Communities have a higher GPA and make quicker progress toward degree completion.
+Studies have also shown these learning communities improve academic success, enhance student sense of belonging and ease the transition to college.
+UNC students who participate in Residential Learning Communities have a higher GPA and make quicker progress toward degree completion.

 Each Residential Learning Community offers...

 - A place to explore and experience college life with other students who share a similar interest, major or identity.

 - A sense of belonging through connection with like-minded peers.

 - A community with shared similar transition experiences to UNC and Greeley.

 - Develop lasting relationships and a network of support for your transition.

 - Study breaks so you can participate in events, social gatherings and outings within your Residential Learning Community.